-Carl Wilson was a Beach Boy – younger than brothers Brian and Dennis and the second of the Wilson brothers to die, at age 51 on February 6, 1998.
-Carl’s guitar playing helped drive the young band toward finding the sound that worked for them.
-His early mastery of the surfin’ sound gave way to a more sophisticated style that helped the Beach Boys mature into one of the top rock bands of all time.
+Carl Wilson was a Beach Boy – younger brother of Brian and Dennis and the second of the Wilson brothers to die, at 51 on Feb.
+6, 1998.
+Carl's guitar playing helped drive the young band toward finding the sound that worked for them.
+His early mastery of the surfin' sound gave way to a more sophisticated style that helped the Beach Boys mature into one of the top rock bands of all time.
 He also sang harmony vocals and, in some cases, he took the lead.
-You’ll hear Carl Wilson at the forefront of Beach Boys hits like “Good Vibrations,” “Darlin,” “Wild Honey,” and the song that he always stood to sing, even near the end of his life when lung cancer kept him confined to a stool for the rest of a concert.
-That hit was “God Only Knows.”
+You'll hear Carl Wilson at the forefront of Beach Boys hits like "Good Vibrations," "Darlin," "Wild Honey," and the song that he always stood to sing, even near the end of his life when lung cancer kept him confined to a stool for the rest of a concert.
+That hit was "God Only Knows."

 Wilson once described the joy he got from singing it: "I was honored to be able to sing that one.
 It is so beautifully written, it sings itself.
 Brian said something like, 'Don't do anything with it.
 Just sing it real straight.
 No effort.
 Take in a breath.
 Let it go real easy.'
 I was really grateful to be the one to sing that song.
 I felt extremely lucky."